dimitrovs/ng-jq-expression-builder/README.md

 # angular-expression-builder-directive
 Angular.js directive for the jquery expression builder (http://jonmbake.github.io/jquery-expression-builder/)

-This is the very first experimental (dev) version, not ready fro production use.
+This is the very first experimental (dev) version, not ready for production use.

 Dependencies:
 - select2